vmware/terraform-provider-vcfa/docs/build.md

-# Building the Terraform Provider for VMware Cloud on AWS
+# Building the Terraform Provider for VMware Cloud Foundation Automation

 The instructions outlined below are specific to macOS and Linux only.